Settlement near over Hurricane Katrina homeless illnesses

-NEW ORLEANS (Reuters) - Negotiators are nearing a settlement in a class-action lawsuit brought by thousands of people left homeless in 2005 by Hurricanes Katrina and Rita who said they were harmed by formaldehyde when living temporarily in FEMA-provided trailers.
+NEW ORLEANS, May 29 (Reuters) - Negotiators are nearing a settlement i n a class-action lawsuit brought by thousands of people left homeless in 2005 by Hurricanes Katrina and Rita who said they were harmed by formaldehyde when living temporarily in FEMA-provided trailers.

 Formaldehyde is a colorless, flammable gas that has a distinct, pungent smell and is used in the production of paper, resins and building materials such as plywood.
 Exposure over a short period can lead to respiratory irritations.
 Longer-term exposure can lead to cancer, the Centers for Disease Control says on its website.